The Messiah in Judaism

 Who is the Messiah?

-Many of the world's religions have hope in a future heroic figure who will rescue the righteous, judge the wicked, and restore peace to the world (Krishna in Hinduism, Maitreya in Buddhism and the Second Coming in Christianity).
-In Judaism, this figure is the messiah.
-Christians believe the messiah has come in the form of Jesus of Nazareth; Jews emphatically do not.
+Many of the world's religions have hope in a future heroic figure who will rescue the righteous, judge the wicked, and restore peace to the world, like Krishna in Hinduism, Maitreya in Buddhism, and the Second Coming in Christianity.
+While similarities may be noted, there are great differences between these coming figures.
+In Judaism, this figure is the messiah, who is the Anointed One of God as foretold of in the Hebrew Bible.

-The concept of the messiah seems to have developed in later Judaism.
+The concept of the messiah seems to have been revealed in later Judaism, although some scholars recognize early allusions (e.g. Gen. 3:15).
 The Torah contains no specific reference to him, though some Jewish scholars have pointed out that it does speak of the "End of Days," which is the time of the messiah.

 The Tanakh gives several specifications as to who the messiah will be.
 He will be a descendent of King David (2 Samuel 7:12-13; Jeremiah 23:5), observant of Jewish law (Isaiah 11:2-5), a righteous judge (Jeremiah 33:15), and a great military leader.